Kulasekhara Alvar: Biography

 The following is the traditional biography of king Kulasekhara, based on sources generally dated to the 12th–14th centuries CE.

 Kulasekhara was born at Vanchi, in the Western Country (Kerala), in Kali Era 28 to the Chera ruler "Dridhavrata".
 When Kulasekhara came of age, his father abdicated the throne and retired from public life, as was customary, allowing Kulasekhara to ascend as the new king.

 Young Kulasekhara was a devoted follower of god Vishnu.
-His devotion was so profound that it is said that, upon hearing the story of how the demon king Ravana abducted princess Sita, he immediately ordered his warriors to prepare for an invasion of Lanka.
+His devotion was so profound that it is said that, upon hearing the story of how the demon king Ravana abducted Sita, he immediately ordered his warriors to prepare for an invasion of Lanka.
 On another occasion, a jealous minister, envious of the king's favor toward Vaishnavites, falsely accused the devotees of wrongdoing.
 To prove their innocence, Kulasekhara successfully underwent the Trial by Ordeal, placing his hand into a pot containing snakes.

 Later, Kulasekhara renounced his throne and embarked on a pilgrimage to the holy site of Srirangam.
 He spent several years there worshiping lord Vishnu and arranged the marriage of his daughter, "Cherakula Valli Nachiyar", to the deity of the Srirangam Temple.
 As part of the dowry, he donated all his royal wealth, constructed the "Chenaivenran Mandapa", and repaired the temple's prakara, which was thereafter known as "Kulasekhara Tiruvidi."
-He continued his pilgrimage, visiting the sacred temples of Tiruvenkatam, Tiruvayodhya, Tillai-Chitrakutam, Tirukannapuram, Tirumalirunjolai, and Tiruvitruvakkode, before finally settling in Brahmadesam near Tirukkurukur, the birthplace of Namma Alvar.
+He continued his pilgrimage, visiting the sacred temples of Tiruvenkatam, Tiruvayodhya, Tillai-Chitrakutam, Tirukannapuram, Tirumalirunjolai, and Tiruvitruvakkode (in Palakkad district), before finally settling in Brahmadesam near Tirukkurukur, the birthplace of Nammalvar.
 He died there at the age of sixty-seven.

 The shrine of Cherakula Valli Nachiyar within the Srirangam Temple Complex commemorates the daughter of king Kulasekhara.